 Contrasts between commission-only and "hybrid"

-Now, you may have always acted in your clients’ best interest simply because it’s what you believe is right (you never had to be told), but when you become start charging a fee for some or all of your earnings in providing financial advice, it is official and requires that you hold yourself to a higher standard (or face the consequences).
+Now, you may have always acted in your clients’ best interest simply because it’s what you believe is right (you never had to be told), but when you start charging a fee for some or all of your earnings by providing financial advice, it is official and requires that you hold yourself to a higher standard (or face the consequences).

 Who else is a fiduciary, outside our industry?
 Doctors, attorneys, and CPAs.